DeneilSantiagoPayumo/Obsidian-Vault/Sociology/Notes/Bibliography Notes/Imagined Communities.md

 ## APPREHENSIONS OF TIME

-It would be short-signed to think of the imagined communities of nations as simply growing out of and replacing religious communities and dynastic realms - a fundamental change was taking place ... to 'think' the nation.
+It would be short-sighted to think of the imagined communities of nations as simply growing out of and replacing religious communities and dynastic realms - a fundamental change was taking place ... to 'think' the nation.

 We must take a look at the visual representation of the sacred communities.